bmuschko/getting-started-with-bazel/exercises/03-ide-support/solution/solution.md

 # Solution

+The solution will only show the usage of the IntelliJ plugin.
+Explore other IDE integrations on your own.

 ## IntelliJ Plugin

 The plugin can be installed from the menu item _IntelliJ IDEA > Preferences... > Plugins_.
 You can install updates at any time from the same location.